pcmihnea/HA_WMR500/README.md

 	- All local devices that rely on DHCP IP address assignments will now include the two DNS server addresses, 192.168.0.2 (which will resolve only `app.idtlive.com` and `mqtt.idtlive.com`) and 192.168.0.1 (which will resolve all other DNS queries).

 ## 2. Configure the device
-The following steps are necessary only if the device is not yet connected to a WiFi access-point, or a fresh start (cleared settings and statistics) is wanted.
-- Reset the device to factory settings by holding both the `up` and `down` buttons on the unit for 6 seconds.
+- (Optional) Reset the device to factory settings by holding both the `up` and `down` buttons on the unit for 6 seconds.
-- Pair all external compatible sensors, by holding the `Pair` button, selecting option (2) using the `down` button, then pressing `pair`.
+- (Optional) Pair all external compatible sensors, by holding the `Pair` button, selecting option (2) using the `down` button, then pressing `pair`.
 - Generate the Wifi configuration string using the script [`wifi_auth_gen.py`](scripts/wifi_auth_gen.py) - replace `WIFI_SSID` and `WIFI_PASSWD` values inside the file with your WiFi credentials.
 - The config string has the following structure: `WMR500C(xxAAAAA,yyBBBBB)`, where `AAAAA` is the SSID, `xx` the number of characters in the SSID (ignoring whitespaces), `BBBBB` the password, and `yy` the number of chars in the password, for example:
 	`WMR500C(04SSID,08PASSWORD)`